Planning and Learning: Path-Planning for Autonomous Vehicles, a Review of the Literature: Planning

 \subsection{Applications of Planning in Autonomous Systems}

 A system is considered autonomous if it is able to generate and execute plans to achieve its assigned goals without human intervention, and if it is able to deal with unexpected events.
 Planning has benefited autonomous systems greatly in the past 50 years.
 Early on, Shakey the robot \citep{nilsson1984shakey}, the first general-purpose autonomous mobile robot, was a project that saw the rise of a powerful planning algorithm known as A* (introduced in the next sections), still used nowadays.
 Space exploration has benefited greatly from planning techniques.
 Autonomy in satellites or other space vehicles reduces the need of human presence as well as communication to ground, which can be especially useful for long term missions.
 Applications include Deep Space 1 \citep{muscettola1998remote}, or more recently the Curiosity rover \citep{rabideau2017prototyping} which is currently exploring Mars.
 Aerospace applications include Unmanned Aerial Vehicles (UAVs).
-These have a wide array of applications.
-Civil applications include road traffic monitoring, remote sensing, security, goods delivery \citep{motlagh2016low}, networking and communications \citep{hayat2016survey}.
-UAVs can also be used for operational situations such as search and rescue tasks \citep{silvagni2017multipurpose}, \citep{doherty2007uav}.
+UAVs can be used for operational situations such as search and rescue tasks.
 Search and rescue operations are typically very costly both in terms of costs and human resources, and can present human risks.
 UAVs reduce those costs and their ability to fly autonomously allows to remove human presence for dangerous tasks.
 Autonomous Unmanned Ground Vehicles (AUGV) and Autonomous Ground Vehicles (AGV) are also at the center of automation efforts where (trajectory) planning is playing a crucial role.
 Among AGVs, self-driving cars have been the main focus for civil applications given the potentially revolutionary impact they can have on society.
 The most advanced self-driving cars combine the latest sensors and computer vision tools for environment perception and use planning to make relevant decisions.
 We refer the reader to \citep{badue2020self} for a complete survey on self-driving cars.
 AUGVs on the other hand are intended for other tasks such as typical disaster relief situations, in which they can be required to perform technical actions (\eg observations, measurements, communications, etc...) while navigating mostly in off-road environments across defined trajectories \citep{guettier2016constraint}.
 Automation allows AUGVs to perform dangerous tasks without human presence, and AGVs to move on their own while passengers can focus on other activities.